 Over the years Dr. Larrabee’s work has been covered by a multitude of publications here in the United States and abroad.
 Article one, Article two, Article three, Article four, Article five, Article six, Article seven, Article eight (page one, page two).

 Dr. Larrabee continues to work with Face to Face, Seattle Anesthesia Outreach and other programs such as Smile China.
-He is currently director of Global Surgical Outreach, which sponsors cleft revisions around the globe, but has also committed to a long term educational program at the Black Lion Hospital in Addis Ababa, Ethiopia.
+He is currently director of Global Surgical Outreach, which sponsors cleft revisions around the globe and has also committed to a long term educational program at the Black Lion Hospital in Addis Ababa, Ethiopia.